Hockey: India coach Craig Fulton on Paddy Upton joining the men’s team – ‘It was the perfect fit’

 Fulton asserted that Upton joining the team is a “perfect fit.”

-“Because of the fact that (Upton) knows the Indian culture and knows the sporting terrain very, very well,” the coach said.
+“Because of the fact that [Upton] knows the Indian culture and knows the sporting terrain very, very well,” the coach said.

 Fulton had taken over the squad in May, ahead of the team’s FIH Pro League matches in Europe.
 It was a crucial juncture for the Indian team, as the squad prepares for the upcoming Asian Games which comes with the prized ticket of a Paris 2024 Olympics berth.

-The coach claimed that he wanted to identify “a new Indian way of how we can do things better than what we’ve done up to this point.”
+The coach claimed that he wanted to identify “a new Indian way of how we can do things better than what we’ve done up to this point”.

 He clarified that he wanted to build on the work done in the past by Reid.

 “We’re trying to keep that trajectory, but then how do we improve what was already being done?” he said.
-“So that’s by meaning the new Indian ways, we want to search for ways to do things better than we’ve done before.”
+“So that’s by meaning the new Indian ways, we want to search for ways to do things better than we’ve done before”.

 The Indian coach cautioned that things with Upton, who was also present at the training camp ahead of the Four Nations tournament in Spain, were in the initial stages and “there’s nothing set in stone.
 It’s all discovery at the moment.
 So these are open conversations that the team has been having.
-It was really refreshing and it’s given everyone a bit of a new vision in that space,” Fulton added.
+It was really refreshing and it’s given everyone a bit of a new vision in that space”.

 This kind of mindset, if it does convert to results in the upcoming Asian Champions Trophy in Chennai and the Asian Games, will be incredibly motivating for a team that has always fallen short of achieving expectations.
 While the men’s team ended a 41-year wait for an Olympic medal at Tokyo 2020, a run of important games could make or break the team that is looking to qualify for their fourth Olympic Games in a row – they had failed to qualify for Beijing 2008.